Phase retrieval of entire functions and its implications for Gabor phase retrieval: Characterisation of finite order entire functions with common magnitudes on two lines

 \subsection{Intersecting lines}

-If we look at two arbitrary lines in the complex plane, there are two distinct cases which can come up.
-In the first case, the lines intersect at some point.
-In the second case, the lines never intersect and are, in consequence, parallel.
-In this subsection, we want to focus on intersecting lines.
-We will assume without loss of generality (remember Remark \ref{rem:rigid_motions} on rigid motions) that our lines meet at the origin of the complex plane.
-In this way, we can fully focus on the angle $\theta$ in between the intersecting lines.
-Note that we may assume (again without loss of generality) that one of the two lines corresponds to the line $\bbR$ and that the other line intersects the reals at an angle $\theta \in (0,\tfrac{\pi}{2}]$.
-Indeed, if this should not be the case, we can rotate the entire complex plane about the origin until it is the case.
-We will furthermore distinguish two cases.
-First, the case in which $\theta \in (0,\tfrac{\pi}{2}] \setminus \pi \bbQ$ (we will call such angles \emph{irrational}).
-Secondly, the case in which $\theta \in (0,\tfrac{\pi}{2}] \cap \pi \bbQ$ (we will call such angles \emph{rational}).
+Let us consider two arbitrary lines in the complex plane.
+There are two possible scenarios: either the lines intersect at some point, or they are parallel.
+In this subsection, we focus on intersecting lines, and assume, without loss of generality\footnote{Otherwise, we can translate and rotate the lines.}, that they meet at the origin, one of the lines is $\mathbb{R}$ and the other intersects $\bbR$ at an angle $\theta \in (0,\tfrac{\pi}{2}]$.
+We further categorise our analysis into two cases: first, when $\theta \in (0,\tfrac{\pi}{2}] \setminus \pi \mathbb{Q}$ (we call such angles \emph{irrational}), and secondly, when $\theta \in (0,\tfrac{\pi}{2}] \cap \pi \mathbb{Q}$ (we call such angles \emph{rational}).